dohlee/chromoformer/demo/README.md

 ## Run the prediction

 Before running the prediction, please do not forget to activate `chromoformer` conda environment.
 If you did not prepare `chromoformer` conda environment, please refer [here](https://github.com/dohlee/chromoformer#installation).
+Also, make sure that the current directory is `demo`.

 You can now run the gene expression prediction for the 100 genes simply by the script `run_demo.py`.
 In the commandline (with the `chromoformer` environment enabled), run the following command, and it will finish shortly (~10s):